-After taking into account the various risks and associated obligations of the District, the District seeks to establish and maintain an unallocated Reserve Fund balance at no less than three (3) months of budgeted income, exclusive of income derived from debt funding.
+After taking into account the various risks and associated obligations of the District, the District seeks to establish and maintain an unallocated general fund balance to provide cash flow to pay expenditures when due while the District waits to receive tax revenues.
+The general fund unassigned fund balance shall not be less than three (3) months of budgeted income, exclusive of income derived from grants or debt funding, unless authorized by the Board.

-Beginning with the 2019 budget development process, the Board will determine amounts to be directed to the Reserve Fund in order to reach the target fund balance by the close of the 2021 fiscal (calendar) year.
-The Board will review the reserve target annually and if it is determined that conditions have changed which render the policy no longer appropriate for the level of risk and obligations, the Finance Committee will review and recommend an adjustment to the target reserve funding level for the subsequent fiscal year.
+During the annual budgeting process, the Board will determine amounts to be directed to the two Reserve Funds in order to reach the target fund balance.
+The Board will review the reserve targets annually and if it is determined that conditions have changed which render the policy no longer appropriate for the level of risk and obligations, the Finance Committee will review and recommend an adjustment to the target reserve funding level for the subsequent fiscal year.

 3.3.
 Reserve Deposits.
-The District's reserves shall be held in the Reserve Fund.
+The District's reserves shall be held in the Contingency Reserve Fund and the Capital Reserve Fund.
 Funding of reserves will generally come from excess revenues over expenditures or one-time revenues.

 Unless otherwise directed by the Board, one-half of the appropriated funds shall be deposited in May and the remainder shall be deposited in November of each year.
-Reserves shall accumulate from year to year until the fund balance exceeds 30 percent of the prior years' general fund income, exclusive of debt funding.
+Reserves shall accumulate from year to year until the Contingency Fund balance equals \$650,000 and the Capital Reserve Fund balance equals \$350,000.
 In such a case, the Board may appropriate all or part of the accumulated reserves in excess of reserve ceiling.

 3.4.
 Reserve Usage.
 The District will avoid utilizing reserves to fund recurring operating expenditures.
 The Superintendent is responsible for monitoring reserve levels and reporting to the Board on a quarterly basis.
 If, at any time, the utilization of reserves to pay for operating expenditures is necessary to maintain the quality or level of existing services, the Superintendent will provide the Finance Committee with an explanation of the circumstances.
-After review, the Superintendent will bring a recommendation to the Board, including a strategy to mitigate the future use of the reserves and restoration of the reserve balance.
+After review, the Superintendent will bring a recommendation to the Board, including a strategy to mitigate the future use of the reserves and restoration of the reserve balances.

-All expenditures drawn from the reserve fund shall require prior approval from the Board unless previously authorized for expenditure within the annual budget development process.
-If a decision is made to utilize reserves, or if reserves fall below required minimum level as set by this policy, the fund balance shall be restored to the minimum target in the following fiscal year.
-If significantly or fully depleted, restoring the reserve fund will be accomplished within three (3) years of use.
+All expenditures drawn from a reserve fund shall require prior approval from the Board unless previously authorized for expenditure within the annual budget development process.
+If a decision is made to utilize reserves, or if reserves fall below required minimum levels as set by this policy, the fund balances shall be restored to the minimum target in the following fiscal year.
+If the Capital Fund is significantly or fully depleted, restoring the reserve fund will be accomplished within three (3) years of use.
+If the Contingency Fund is significantly or fully depleted, restoring the reserve fund will be accomplished within three (3) years of use.